management, waste-pollution creation and its management, maintaining ecosystems,

 biodiversity e.g. different food resources for birds or insects.

-Woodlands have a rich biodiversity,
+Woodlands, like forests, have a rich biodiversity,

 exemplified by the ancient oak trees of England - an